 The Ohio Flex Program is focused on the following financial and operational improvement projects:

-- and conducting a financial and operational in-depth assessment and action plan with the use of a subcontractor.
+- Conducting a financial and operational in-depth assessment and action plan with the use of a subcontractor

-The Ohio Flex Program is engaged in population health management and emergency medical services (EMS) integration through the following activities:
+The Ohio Flex Program is engaged in population health management and EMS integration through the following activities:

 Please provide information about network activities in your state to support Flex Program activities.

-The Ohio Flex Program created the Flex QI Network in 2004, and it has grown and maintained momentum and continued participation.
+The Ohio Flex Program created the Flex QI Network in 2004, which has grown and maintained momentum and continued participation.
 The Flex QI Network focuses on quality, financial, and operational improvement through training and technical assistance.
-There are over 55 participants, including Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), directors of nursing, and other quality staff from all 33 CAHs.
+There are over 55 participants, including chief executive officers (CEOs), chief financial officers (CFOs), directors of nursing, and other quality staff from all 33 CAHs.

 |Type of Organization||State Government|